Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products: Introduction

 Next, we explain how to define a weak $\Vbb^{\otimes M}$-module structure on $\bbs_\fx(\Wbb)$.
-We need to define $Y_j(v)_n=Y(\id\otimes\cdots\otimes v\otimes\cdots\otimes\id)_n$ on $\bbs_{\fx}(\Wbb)$ for each $v\in \Vbb$, show that $Y_j$ satisfies the Jacobi identity in the definition of weak VOA modules, and show that $Y_j$ commutes with $Y_k$ if $j\neq k$.
+We need to define $Y_j(v)_n=Y(\idt\otimes\cdots\otimes v\otimes\cdots\otimes\idt)_n$ on $\bbs_{\fx}(\Wbb)$ for each $v\in \Vbb$, show that $Y_j$ satisfies the Jacobi identity in the definition of weak VOA modules, and show that $Y_j$ commutes with $Y_k$ if $j\neq k$.
 This task is one of the most important and non-trivial steps towards our ultimate goal of proving the sewing-factorization theorem.
 It clearly has its counterparts in the vertex tensor category theory by Huang-Lepowsky and Huang-Lepowsky-Zhang (cf. \cite[Ch.
 6]{HLZ4}) and in the theory of regular representations by Li (cf. \cite{Li-regular-rep}).
 But it also plays a role similar to that of constructing an $A(\Vbb)^{\otimes M}$-module structure on $\scr T_{\fx,0,\dots,0}(\Wbb)$ in the proof of the factorization property for conformal blocks of $C_2$-cofinite and rational VOAs, cf. \cite[Sec.
 7.2]{NT-P1_conformal_blocks} and \cite[Sec.
 6]{DGT2}.

 \cite{NT-P1_conformal_blocks,DGT2,KZ-conformal-block} all use some universal algebra of $\Vbb$ to treat this problem.
 In our paper, instead of using any associative algebra of $\Vbb$ (either the universal algebra or the higher level Zhu algebras), we carry out this task by using the (single and double) propagations of partial conformal blocks, which is similar to the methods in \cite{Zhu-global} and especially in \cite{Gui-propagation}.
 One may view our method as an analytic-geometric and higher-genus version of Huang-Lepowsky-Zhang's approach in \cite{HLZ4} and Li's approach in \cite{Li-regular-rep}.
-(Note that Nagatomo-Tsuchiya's approach also uses (single and double) propatations.
+(Note that Nagatomo-Tsuchiya's approach also uses (single and double) propagations.
 See for example \cite[Sec.
 5.5]{NT-P1_conformal_blocks}, some arguments of which are used in the proof of \cite[Prop.
 7.7.2.]{NT-P1_conformal_blocks}.)
-In Ch. \ref{lb87}, we will show that the algebra structure of $A_n(\Vbb)$ can be constructed naturally from the module structure of $\bbs_\fx(\Wbb)$.